andrewhao/built-to-last-talk/slides.md

 ---

-## Bounded Contexts give us linguistic clarity
+## Bounded Contexts allow for precise language

-Big idea: each domain (business function) has a different view of the world, often conflicting.
+Your domains may use conflicting, overloaded terms with subtle nuances in either context.

-Bounded contexts allow these concepts to coexist.
+Bounded contexts allow these concrete concepts to coexist as software.

 ???